MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/microsoft-365-campaigns-setup-overview.md

 ## Everyone: Set up your devices

 Users will need to take a few minutes to set up devices to work with this environment.
-For your key users (those who are the highest value targets for hackers), you can set up and pre-configure new devices.
-This helps them to get started when they sign in with their Microsoft 365 credentials.
+For your key users (who are the highest value targets for hackers), you can set up and pre-configure new devices.
+It helps them to get started when they sign in with their Microsoft 365 credentials.

 ![User device setup process.](../media/m365-democracy-user-device-setup.png)